sjchin88/bsds-assignment3/README.md

 declaring exchange, creating connection and channels, declaring queue etc.
 3. Change the server address of the servlet and consumers program to the IP address of EC2 instance (of the RabbitMQ).
 4. Add Username and password details.
+5. Install Redis on the second EC2 instance (recommend to associate with an elastic IP address)
+6. Change the redis_host address of the GetServer servlet and consumers program to where Redis is installed.
-5. Package the consumers program into separate jar file.
-Upload it to one EC2 instance.
+7. Package the consumers program into separate jar file.
+Upload it to the same EC2 instance with Redis.
 And run both programs.
-6. Package the servlet into the standard war file.
+8. Package the servlet into the standard war file.
 Upload it to the EC2 instance with Tomcat server installed.
-7. Change the server address in the client program to the IP address of EC2 instance with Tomcat server installed.
+9. Change the server address in the client program to the IP address of EC2 instance with Tomcat server installed.
-8. Select any of the client configuration and run it.
+10. Run the client

 <p align="right">(<a href="#readme-top">back to top</a>)</p>